muppet9010/Factorio-Crude-Artillery-Ship/README.md

 Known Issus:

 - The graphics are a bit crude, only the main easily fixed things have/will be done.
 Accepted bad points:
-    - The flash when the artillery fires isn't at the end of the barrel.
+    - The graphics of the artillery carriage on top of the ship can overlap slightly oddly in places.
-    - The graphics of the artillery carriage on the ship can overlap slightly oddly in places.
+    - The shadow of the connon's barrel has been removed as I can't get it to align for the different rotations.